le0pard/cable-shared-worker/README.md

 closeWorker()
 ```

-This helper values may help to get info what kind of workers available in browser:
+This helpers may help to get info what kind of workers available in browser:

 ```js
 import {